yshavit/llm-notes/book/03-The-LLM/01-overview-of-llms.md

 Gaining insight into what those values really "mean," and how we can understand or even audit them, is well outside the scope of this book.
 This is an area of active research (and is one of the things that Anthropic specifically works hard at).

 There are a _lot_ of these learned parameters.
 A typical high-quality LLM (ChatGPT, Claude, etc) will have hundreds of billions of them.
 A small model that you can run on your laptop may have "only" 5 - 15 billion.
+Newer models are coming out with _trillions_.

 (training-analogy)=

 ### An analogy

 I'll describe training in more detail [later](./06-training.md), but it may help demystify things a bit if I touch on it now.
 I mentioned above that the learned parameters are emergent properties.
 How do they emerge, and how can they possibly mean anything if we didn't tell them what to mean?